Email subscription form header

 PIN for vanilla chai tea latte recipe

 Personally, the Starbucks Chai Tea Latte is my favorite drink.
-I also enjoy an iced chai or a dirty chai latte from time-to-time.
-If this is your first time to try this, keep reading to find out how I make one of my favorite coffee drinks at home.
+I also enjoy an iced chai or a dirty chai latte from time to time.
+If this is your first time trying this, keep reading to find out how I make one of my favorite coffee drinks at home.
+I have affiliate relationships meaning I may earn a small referral commission at no additional cost to you if you shop using my links.
+As an Amazon Associate, I earn from qualifying purchases.

 Prep time: 10 minutes